Imagine tracing a tree diagram backwards in time, from the tips all the way back to its root.

 Joe Felsenstein introduced the analogy of ‘bugs in a box‘ to aid visualising the n-coalescent.

-Occasionally two bugs collide, at which point one instantly eats the other.
+The hyperactive bugs move about randomly, occasionally two bugs collide, at which point one instantly eats the other.

 Over time, the number of bugs decreases from k to k-1, k-2, and so on, until only a single bug remains.

-In this analogy collisions represent coalescent events where the probability of a collision is determined by the density of bugs (the number of pairs of bugs k(k-1)/2) and the size of the box (Ne).
+In this analogy collisions represent coalescent events where the probability of a collision is determined by the density of bugs.

 Coalescent trees